-- Payment flexibility: Choice of a payment due date that works for you
+- Payment flexibility, where you choose a payment due date that works for you.

-- Flexible credit limit: Credit limit that adapts to your needs
+- A flexible credit limit that adapts to your needs.

-- Record keeping: Year-end summary reports and purchase records for accounting purposes
+- Record keeping like year-end summary reports and purchase records to help with your business accounting.

-- Employee access: Free employee cards, plus customized access and spending limits
+- Free employee cards, plus customized access and spending limits.

-- Fraud and security alerts: Notifications for unusual account activity
+- Fraud and security alerts for unusual account activity.

-- Virtual card numbers: Payments without exposing your card number
+- Virtual card numbers that allow you to pay online without exposing your card number.

 Another plus of this card is its flexible redemption options.
-Capital One recently announced that more of its cards will gain access to the Capital One Travel portal, including the Spark Cash Plus.
-This means you can redeem your rewards through the portal at a 1:1 ratio, or one cent per point.
+Capital One cards allow for access to the Capital One Travel portal, where you can redeem your rewards through the portal at a 1:1 ratio — or 1 cent per point.